threefoldfoundation/info_threefold_pub/wiki/technology/primitives/compute/zkube.md

 ### Unique for our Kubernetes implementation

 - The Kubernetes networks are on top of our [ZNet](znet) technology which means all traffic between containers and kubernetes hosts is end2end encrypted independent of where your Kubernetes nodes are deployed.
-- You can mount a QSFS underneith a Kubernetes Node (VM), which means that you can deploy containers on top of QSFS to host unlimited amounts of storage in a super safe way.
+- You can mount a QSFS underneath a Kubernetes Node (VM), which means that you can deploy containers on top of QSFS to host unlimited amounts of storage in a super safe way.
 - You Kubernetes environment is for sure 100% decentralized, you define where you want to deploy your Kubernetes nodes and only you have access to the deployed workloads on the TFGrid.

 ### Features